applicaster/developer.applicaster.com/content/feed-public-api/V3_api.md

 # Stars Public API v3 (Feed & Crossmates)

-This document describes the Stars public API and it is used to read events form both the Feed & Crossmates Applicaster products.
+This document describes the Stars Public API and it is used to read events form both the Feed & Crossmates Applicaster products.